beckybeauchamp1/git-branching/readme.md

 ## YOU-DO - Submit an Issue to this Repo (5 min)

-Please Include Your LastName in the title of the Issue.
-Include in the content of the issue
+Please Include Your Last Name in the title of the Issue.
+For example "LastName Github-Lesson-Issue" Include in the content of the issue

-1. On a Scale from 1-5 how you are feeling about Git and Github
+1. On a scale from 1-5 how you are feeling about Git and Github
-2. What aspect of Git and Github are you still confused about
+2. On What aspect of Git and Github do you still have questions OR are you confused about

+> we include this format in our homework submissions

 ## Closing (5 mins)